kbgar24/jekyll-now/_posts/2017-11-24-How-To-Build-A-Chrome-Extension-Part-I.md

   ...
 }
 ```
-If no *persistent* property is provided, or if it is set to true, then the script specified in the *scripts* array will be a **background page**.
+If no *persistent* property is provided, or if it is set to *true*, then the script specified in the *scripts* array will be a **background page**.
 Otherwise, the script will be run as an **event page**.

-While performatic, **event pages** do require that any global variables contained in them be stored in storage, such as the Chrome Storage API, if such variables need to be accessed while the **event page** is not in active.
+While performant, **event pages** do require that any global variables contained within them be stored in storage, such as the Chrome Storage API, if such variables need to be accessed while the **event page** is not in active.

 # Browser Actions and Page Actions

-You have the option of specifying your CE to be either a **browser action**, a **page action**, or neither.
-A **browser action** is intended to run in all tabs and on all (permissible) webpages.
-A **page action** is designed to run only on certain tabs or webpages.
-If your CE would not be useful to the User on al pages, it is preferable to use a **page action**.
+You have the option of specifying your Chrome extensionto be either a **browser action**, a **page action**, or neither.
+A **browser action** is intended to run on all (permissible) webpages.
+A **page action** is designed to run only on webpages.
+If your Chrome extensionwould not be useful to the User on all pages, it is preferable to use a **page action**.

-Per Google Chrome's specs, all installed CE's must be visible in the Chrome bar (or in the CE overflow menu), however inactive **page action** extensions will be greyed out.
+Per Google Chrome's specs, all installed Chrome extensions must be visible in the Chrome bar (or in the Chrome extensionoverflow menu), however inactive **page action** extensions will be greyed out.

 Both **browser actions** and **page actions** should include, in the **manfiest.json** file, *default_icon*, *default_popup*, and *default_title* properties: